 We regularly publish or contribute to a series of statistical crime reports and publications, detailing specific offenses and outlining trends that can help you better understand crime threats both nationally and locally.

 Crime in the U.S. is the most comprehensive analysis of violent crime and property crime in the nation.
 The annual publication compiles volume and rate of crime offenses for the nation, the states, and many cities and counties.
 It also includes arrest, clearance, and law enforcement employee data.
+Use the online UCR Data Tool to research crime statistics since 1985 and in some cases back to 1960.

 Hate Crime Statistics presents yearly data regarding incidents, offenses, victims, and offenders in reported crimes that were motivated in whole or in part by a bias against the victim’s perceived race, religion, ethnicity, sexual orientation, or disability.